RooVetGit/Roo-Code-Docs/docs/getting-started/installing.md

 ## Open VSX Registry

-For VS Code-compatible editors without Marketplace access (like VSCodium):
+For VS Code-compatible editors without Marketplace access (like VSCodium and Windsurf):

 1. Open your editor
 2. Access the Extensions view